Coldmooon/SSD-on-Custom-Dataset/README.md

 Now the new dataset is ready to be made.
 Simply run `data/MELON/create_data.sh`.

-This will create LMDB database in `~/data/VOCdevkit` and make a soft link to it in `examples/MELON/`.
+This will create LMDB database in `~/data/VOCdevkit` and make a soft link in `examples/MELON/`.

 # Step 4: Train SSD on the new dataset.